 For wall plumbing, measure from the centre of the pipes to the end of where the vanity will sit.
 Measure that height from the floor to the pipes also.
-Then transfer those measurements to the vanity.
+Then, transfer those measurements to the vanity.
 For floor plumbing, measure the centre of the pipes to the end of where the vanity will sit.
-Then measure the distance from the plumbing to the wall.
+Then, measure the distance from the plumbing to the wall.
 Transfer these measurements onto the back or bottom of the vanity to match the location of your plumbing.
 Do this for both the tap fittings and the waste pipe.

 Mark the centre of the measurements with an ‘x’ to identify the drill locations.
-Before drilling the holes, I recommend matching up the placement against the centre marks by temporarily moving the vanity back into place to ensure you’re confident where the holes should be cut.
+Before drilling the holes, I recommend matching up the placement against the centre marks by temporarily moving the vanity back into place to ensure you’re confident about where the holes should be cut.
 If the marks align perfectly with the plumbing, remove the vanity and cut out the holes using a hole saw that is large enough to fit the plumbing pipes.

 Once the holes have been cut, the vanity can be moved into place.
 Check that the vanity is level using a spirit level.
-If the vanity is no level, adjust the legs or use shims to adjust the vanity into a level position.
+If the vanity is not level, adjust the legs or use shims to adjust the vanity into a level position.

 Choosing a Freestanding Bathroom Vanity